Interfaces for Named Token

 -

-We allow default way to map
+We allow a default way to map

 We consider providing an interface for